 EU TAXONOMY REQUIREMENT GREEN PROJECTS OWN PERFORMANCE AND SELECTION PROCESSES ISS ESG ANALYSIS AGAINST REQUIREMENTS 1.
 CLIMATE CHANGE MITIGATION - TE CHNICAL SCREENING CRITERIA Construction or extension of centralized wastewater systems is eligible, provided that the new wastewater treatment substitutes more GHG emission intensive wastewater treatment systems.
 No threshold applies.
-The new projects replace more GHG emission-intensive wastewater treatment systems. ~ 2.
-CLIMATE CHANGE ADAPATION - DO O NO SIGNIFICANT HARM CRITERIA Reducing material physical climate risks The projects comply with German environmental legislation, such as the Renewable Energy Act (EEG) and the Federal Building Code (BauGB).
-Assessments of physical climate risks are conducted at the planning stage and relevant measures are applied to reduce identified risks. ✓ Supporting system adaptation Environmental risks assessments conducted as part of the planning process ensure that the projects do not increase the climate risks for ~ other stakeholders and they are consistent with regional and national adaptation efforts.
-3. WATER - DO NO SIGNIFICANT HARI M CRITERIA Not applicable N/A N/A 4.
-CIRCULAR ECONOMY - DO NO SIGN IIFICANT HARM CRITERIA Not applicable N/A N/A 5.
-POLLUTION - DO NO SIGNIFICANT F IARM CRITERIA Ensure emissions to water are within the ranges set in the Urban Wastewater Treatment Directive 91/271/EEC The issuer confirms this criteria requirement is met, on the basis of their assumption that the project is in compliance with all relevant regulatory and legal requirements, as well as adopting best market practices. ~ 6.
-ECOSYSTEMS - DO NO SIGNIFICANT HARM CRITERIA Environmental Impact Assessment or Strategic Environmental Assessment has been conducted and required mitigation measures implemented.
-The projects comply with relevant legislation and underwent an Environmental Impact Assessment or a Strategic Environmental Assessment when relevant.
-Required mitigation measures for protection biodiversity/ecosystems have been implemented. ✓
+The new projects replace more GHG emission-intensive wastewater treatment systems.
+This is a mammoth project.
+It is the elimination of an open drainage of wastewater (the River Emscher) through the construction of underground sewers.
+It should be noted that the Emscher Catchment was one of the most heavily loaded and degraded waterbody systems in Europe. ~ 2.
+CLIMATE CHANGE ADAPATION - DO NO SIGNIFICANT HARM CRITERIA Reducing material physical climate risks The projects comply with German environmental legislation, such as the Renewable Energy Act (EEG) and the Federal Building Code (BauGB).
+Assessments of physical climate risks are conducted at the planning stage and relevant measures are applied to reduce identified risks. ✓ Supporting system adaptation Environmental risks assessments conducted as part of the planning process ensure that the projects do not increase the climate risks for other stakeholders and they are consistent with regional and national adaptation efforts. ~ 3.
+WATER - DO NO SIGNIFICANT HARI A CRITERIA Not applicable N/A N/A 4.
+CIRCULAR ECONOMY - DO NO SIGN IFICANT HARM CRITERIA Not applicable N/A N/A 5.
+POLLUTION - DO NO SIGNIFICANT F IARM CRITERIA Ensure emissions to water are within the ranges set in the Urban Wastewater Treatment Directive 91/271/EEC The issuer confirms this criteria requirement is met, on the basis of their assumption that the project is in compliance with all relevant regulatory and legal requirements, as well as adopting best market practices. ✓ 6.
+ECOSYSTEMS - DO NO SIGNIFICANT HARM CRITERIA Environmental Impact Assessment or Strategic The projects comply with relevant legislation and underwent an Environmental Impact ~